Make it stand out.

 FAQs

-Newborns typically need to breastfeed every 2-3 hours.
+Newborns typically need to feed every 2-3 hours.
 It’s important to feed on demand and watch for hunger cues rather than strictly adhering to a schedule.

 What can I do if my baby has trouble latching?

 A lactation counselor can assess and suggest techniques to improve latching.
-Ensuring that both mother and baby are comfortable and relaxed can also help.
+Ensuring that both parent and baby are comfortable and relaxed can also help.

 How do I know if my baby is getting enough milk?